wolivera/ai-story-teller/README.md

 # AI Story Teller

-AI Story Teller is a project that utilizes Hugging Face and AI models to create a story telling application.
+AI Story Teller is a project that utilizes Hugging Face, Langchain and AI models to create a story telling application.
 The goal of this project is to incrementally add features to build an application that can read images, generate text, and produce audio for a story.

 ## Installation